zebrunner/carina/docs/automation/api.md

 ```
 Then all logic defined in interceptor methods will be called on particular events (once api method is instantiated; once request is ready for sending to endpoint; once endpoint was called).
 Also it's possible to create global interceptors which will be applied for all api methods by default.
-Just create a file named `com.qaprosoft.carina.core.foundation.api.interceptor.ApiMethodInterceptor` in `/resources/META-INF/services` folder and set the path(s) of your implementation(s) into it:
+Just create a file named `ApiMethodInterceptor` in `/resources/META-INF/services` folder and set the path(s) of your implementation(s) into it:
 ```
 com.qaprosoft.carina.demo.CustomInterceptor
 com.qaprosoft.carina.demo.OtherCustomInterceptor